wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 I've been out with her a few times since, and feel like a shit not only for avoiding sexual situations (even though I usually wouldn't be having sex this early, anyway), but also for avoiding talking about the subject.
 I know she knows, but I just can't bring the subtext to the surface.

-I've . rationalized that she . probabl Y 1sn . , t tru 1 y inter- .

-ested , 1n me at all-she's so cool , and 1, m sue h a geek.

-She d surely figure this out sooner or later and drop me,

-anyway. \\1/hy risk getting a fatal disease just to be heartbroken, too?
-I mean, if we were already in love and found

-out together that she had a potentially fatal disease, it

-would be our problem.
-At the outset, though, with

-chances being so slim of actually forging a lasting relationship together, why risk death?
+I've rationalized that she probably isn't truly interested in me at all--she's so cool, and I'm such a geek.
+She'd surely figure this out sooner or later and drop me, anyway.
+Why risk getting a fatal disease just to be heartbroken, too?
+I mean, if we were already in love and found out together that she had a potentially fatal disease, it would be our problem.
+At the outset, though, with chances being so slim of actually forging a lasting relationship together, why risk death?

 Besides, if I were to straight-out tell her how I felt